 - Changes in subsidies;

-- Currency related policies (ex: China depegging the Yuan/Renminbi to the US Dollar) amongst others;
+- Currency related policies (ex: China de-pegging the Yuan/Renminbi to the US Dollar) amongst others;

 - Unemployment rates in the economy could help understand how many jobs a company might create amongst other factors

-How does Micro affect Macro?
+How Does Micro Affect Macro?

 One of the multiple factors that set macro policies is the condition of the micro economy.
 To continue with the earlier example of the Central Bank given that they have lowered their policy rates, they observe the borrowing and investment patterns of corporates, individuals and households.

 - The Consumer Price Index (CPI) is determined by taking surveys of individuals and retailers based on their spending patterns where the outcome results in a certain ‘percentage figure’ which is indicative of the rate of inflation.
 This figure is considered a key determinant for the Central Bank to set policy interest rates.
 The spending behaviour of individuals is a microeconomic variable.

-- Taking a deep dive into the US Federal Reserve and in particular the US economy, news would tell us that a major factor influencing their policy decisions is the payrollPayrollPayroll refers to the overall compensation payable by any organization to its employees on a certain date for a specific period of services they have provided in the entity.
+- Taking a deep dive into the US Federal Reserve and in particular the US economy, the news would tell us that a major factor influencing their policy decisions is the payrollPayrollPayroll refers to the overall compensation payable by any organization to its employees on a certain date for a specific period of services they have provided in the entity.
 This total net pay comprises salary, wages, bonus, commission, deduction, perquisites, and other benefits. numbers or the wage growth which is part of the micro economy.

-- A key concept in Microeconomics is that of ‘Opportunity Cost’ i.e., the cost incurredThe Cost IncurredIncurred Cost refers to an expense that a Company needs to pay in exchange for the usage of a service, product, or asset.
-This might include direct, indirect, production, operating, & distribution charges incurred for business operations. by not choosing the second best alternative given the choices are mutually exclusive (one choice eliminates the others).
+- A key concept in microeconomics is that of ‘Opportunity Cost’ i.e., the cost incurredThe Cost IncurredIncurred Cost refers to an expense that a Company needs to pay in exchange for the usage of a service, product, or asset.
+This might include direct, indirect, production, operating, & distribution charges incurred for business operations. by not choosing the second-best alternative given the choices are mutually exclusive (one choice eliminates the others).
 In other words, it is the marginal benefitMarginal BenefitMarginal benefits refer to the highest amount the consumer can and are willing to pay for acquiring the additional unit of goods or service.
-It denotes the utility or satisfaction a consumer gets from purchasing the extra unit of the goods or service. one could derive by choosing the second best comparable alternative to achieve the same purpose given that the choices are mutually exclusive.
+It denotes the utility or satisfaction a consumer gets from purchasing the extra unit of the goods or service. one could derive by choosing the second-best comparable alternative to achieve the same purpose given that the choices are mutually exclusive.
 On a more philosophical note, this has some roots in the concept of ‘’

-Macroeconomics vs Microeconomics – Key Differences
+Macroeconomics vs Microeconomics Comparative Table

 A Tinge of Important History

 There’s more history apart from the fact that Adam Smith and J.M.
-Keynes were the so called ‘fathers’ of micro and macro-economics.
+Keynes were the so-called ‘fathers’ of micro and macro-economics.
 It is believed that Macroeconomics majorly evolved from an economic crisis, the infamous ‘Great Depression’ from 1929 to the late 1930s where J.M.
 Keynes and Milton Friedman played a major role in explaining and understanding the event.
 J.M.
-Keynes wrote a book titled ‘The General Theory of Employment, Interest and Money’ where he sought to explain the Great Depression through aggregate expenditures, income levels, employment levels and government spending – Keynesian EconomicsKeynesian EconomicsKeynesian Economics is a theory that relates the total spending with inflation and output in an economy.
+Keynes wrote a book titled ‘The General Theory of Employment, Interest, and Money’ where he sought to explain the Great Depression through aggregate expenditures, income levels, employment levels and government spending – Keynesian EconomicsKeynesian EconomicsKeynesian Economics is a theory that relates the total spending with inflation and output in an economy.
 It suggests that increasing government expenditure and reducing taxes will result in increased market demand and pull up the economy out of depression..

-If you understood the above paragraph and its various inter linkages, you are on the verge of becoming an upcoming economist and a good economic thinker.
+If you understood the above paragraph and its various inter-linkages, you are on the verge of becoming an upcoming economist and a good economic thinker.
 If you didn’t totally understand it, you are going to start thinking more about economics and the more you think about it, the more you would appreciate it.